-Ok, I’d like to apply or reapply for Medicaid, how can I get a QIT?
+If you would like to apply or reapply for Medicaid, your next step is to get a QIT.

 Medicaid may cover past medical expenses, schedule a consultation to see if you can have those expenses reimbursed.
 If you have all the documentation, we can prepare your application in a matter of days.

 If you need Medicaid for long-term care and don’t want to be denied, Holman Law provides expert advice on Qualified Income Trusts and long-term care planning.
 Schedule a free consultation today.